-However, the Structural Engineers scope varies on what is needed of them.
+The scope of the Structural Engineer varies depending on what the project needs.
 They work both in the office and outside on the field.
-The locations may vary depending on the project itself.
-Structural Engineers are required to have knowledge of physics, 3-D conceptual skills, and they must be proficient when it comes to problem-solving.
-Overall they must meet certain required skills to provide a professional, sustainable and safe project.
+The location may vary depending on the project itself.
+Structural Engineers have knowledge of physics and 3-D conceptual skills, and they must be proficient in problem-solving.
+Overall, they must meet certain required skills to provide a professional, sustainable and safe project.

-Structural Engineer will be the key link for the Contractor during construction, and throughout the process of the project.
+The Structural Engineer is the key link for the Contractor during construction and throughout the process of the project.

-Structural engineers will deal with calculating the loads and stresses of the construction.
-They must figure out how much the structure could safely withstand without collapsing.
-To be a skilled Structural Engineer they must be knowledgeable of the different construction building materials to ensure a cost-effective proficient design.
+Structural engineers calculate the loads and stresses of structures.
+They must figure out the amount of stress the structure can safely withstand without collapsing.
+Structural Engineers must have knowledge about different construction building materials to ensure a cost-effective, proficient design.

-Structural Engineers will also serve as inspectors if required.
-They have the knowledge to testify and guarantee that certain structure still complies and are safe, as well as give their professional opinion on what needs to be addressed for the building to meet the legal safety standards.
-They have the capacity to inspect a site and determine the suitability of the actual location and the proposed structure.
-They must have the ability to handle unforeseen conditions, and find solutions.
+If required, Structural Engineers can also serve as structural inspectors.
+They have the knowledge to testify and guarantee that certain structures are safe for the public.
+Additionally, they can provide their professional opinion on what buildings need to meet the legal safety standards.
+They have the capacity to inspect a site and determine the suitability of the location and the proposed structure.
+They have the ability to handle unforeseen conditions and find solutions for them.

-Structural Engineers must possess more than just the knowledge of the career, they must also have the communication and interpersonal skills as such are required to be professionals in the industry.
-Communication plays a huge role in a Structural Engineers day to day task, they must coordinate and consult with all the members involved in a project.
-The Structural Engineers in a way will act as the management identity of all projects.
-He or she takes on the responsibility to ensure that the project runs smoothly and that inspections are being performed as required.
+They must also have communication and interpersonal skills to be professional within the industry.
+Communication plays an important role as they must coordinate and consult with all members involved in a project.
+Structural Engineers in a way act as the management identity of all projects.
+He or she takes on the responsibility to ensure that the project runs smoothly and that inspections are being performed properly and as required.

-The fact that Structural Engineers have such a high impact on the outcome of the construction means they must keep up with continuing education and polish up on their strict standards.
-The engineering world is very competitive and to be recognized as a qualified skilled engineer it is vital for them to have the professional work experience, education, and communication skills are important for them to network with other professionals in the field and receive the recognition of qualified professionals.
+Evidently, Structural Engineers have a high impact on the outcome of building construction.
+Because of this, they must keep up with continuing education and polish up on their strict standards.
+The engineering world is very competitive and dynamic.
+Furthermore, education and communication skills are important for them to network with other professionals in the field and receive the recognition of qualified professionals.

-To summarize the Structural Engineers role in the Construction Process, the Engineer will first and foremost create a narrative that will cover the basics of the project which include the materials that will be used and a broad overview of the final plan.
-The engineers will then design by laying out the actual structure; This means the engineer determines the coordinates of the building and identifies potential areas of complication in the design.
-Once the design development has been finalized they must present a detailed project plan to be distributed to the construction crew.
-The general contractor in charge of the main construction operation will then be the main person involved with the engineer to address all of the Submittals, RFI’s, field questions and site visits to ensure that the projects progression is going as per plans.
+The Engineer will first create a narrative that will cover the basics of the project.
+These include the materials the project will use and a broad overview of the final plan.
+The engineers will then start designing by laying out the actual structure; This means the engineer determines the coordinates of the building and identifies potential areas of complication in the design.
+Once the design development has been finalized, they must present a detailed project plan to be distributed to the construction crew.
+The general contractor in charge of the main construction operation will then be the main person involved with the engineer to address all of the Submittals, RFI’s (Request for Information), field questions and site visits.
+All of this is to ensure that the project’s progression is moving forward as per plans.

 Engineers have to maintain efficient and cost effective designs that will have the quality and stability to provide many years of safety and endurance.

-Engineers are there to provide solutions by offering a options when it comes to achieving the goals that are needed in order to fully execute every project.
-The main goal of the project is something that needs to be established by knowing your capacity as an engineer and getting to know what your client’s goals and concerns are at the very beginning.
-Project constraints such as budget, deadlines, environmental conditions, and the rigidity of design are something that engineers will provide the most knowledge for when it comes to construction.
-Additionally when issues and questions arise they are your go to source to keep that project on task and minimize delays or over budget.
+Engineers provide solutions by offering options to achieve the goals required to fully execute a project.
+The main goal of a project is knowing your capacity as an engineer.
+Moreover, it is important to know your client’s goals and concerns at the very beginning.
+Engineers determine project constraints such as budget, deadlines, environmental conditions, and the rigidity of design when it comes to construction.
+Additionally, when issues and questions arise, Structural Engineers are your go-to source to keep the project on task and minimize delays or avoid increases in the budget.

-When you think about it, you come to the realization that communication has to be with not just the design team but also the facilities and entire staff/team that will work, contribute or affect the structure during and after the construction is complete.
-Having this in mind from the beginning allows us as engineers to address all concerns that may arise throughout the projects lifespan.
-This comes extremely helpful when it comes to dealing with difficult circumstance such as structures that are being designed around other already existing facilities.
+When you think about it, communication is one of the most important aspects of all projects.
+It involves the design team, facilities and the entire staff that works, contributes, or affects the structure both during and after construction.
+Being aware of this allows engineers to address all concerns that may arise throughout the project’s lifespan.
+This is helpful when it comes to dealing with difficult circumstances such as structures that are being designed around other already existing facilities.

-Structural Engineers contribute in many different way to ensure that the construction process goes smooth and the structures that are being built offer longevity and require the least amount of future maintenance or modifications.
+Structural Engineers contribute to projects in many different ways to ensure a smooth construction process, and they must ensure the structures they design offer longevity and require the least amount of future maintenance or modifications.